 Just make sure the page is clear.
 If there is already a template loaded into the editor from our Buzzbassador onboarding process, just clear the page.
 To do this, simply click each row and delete it.

 NOTE: Whether you are using a template or building from scratch, all of the elements in the editor work the same way.
 So, the following steps will look relatively the same for everyone.
 The only difference is what you start with.
-In this article, I am going to be using the example of building with a template, since that has been the most common choice amongst our current merchants.
+In this article, we'll use the example of building with a template, since that has been the most common choice amongst our current merchants.

 In the right side of the editor, there is an editing panel that includes multiple content elements.
 These are the main items you are going to be working with to structure your email.
 If you are using a template, you will simply add on to or delete things from the structure that is already there.
 If you are building from scratch, you will use these content elements to fully build out your email's structure.
 Here are a few things you can do as a part of this step: